 The valuer will require a summary of all of the options/share awards granted to the employee.
 The employer will usually produce a summary that includes the grant date, vesting dates, expiry dates, exercise price, and number and type of equity units.
 The valuer will also require a copy of the rules of the plan under which each grant has been made.

-Cases - Valuation and tax
+Cases Valuation, tax, superannuation and experts

-4.0 Cases - Valuation, taxation, superannuation
+4.0 Cases - Valuation, taxation, superannuation, experts